Diabetes is a chronic disease that has no cure.

 having high cholesterol or other fats in the blood

-having higher-than-normal blood glucose levels
+having higher-than-normal blood glucose

 having high blood pressure or heart disease